Skip to main content

 Updated over a week ago

-The Selling plan group and its options allow you to configure how subscriptions work for products in your Shopify store.
-These choices are displayed automatically once you have attached the selling plan to the product in Shopify.
+The Selling plan group is the basic starting point for subscriptions.
+Within the group, you can configure how subscriptions work for products in your Shopify store.
+These choices are displayed automatically once you have attached the selling plan group to the product in Shopify.

-When you first log in to the app, you'll see the app dashboard with setup instructions to configure the app.
-To create a selling plan, you'll need to click on the plans tab and click create.
+To create a selling plan, you'll need to click on the plans tab and click create to make the selling plan group.

-This selling plan group has two selling plans options to specify the frequency of orders:
+This selling plan group has two selling plans options to allow customers to choose the frequency of orders:

-Once you create your new selling plan you will need to give it a name.
-To keep it simple we are calling this plan "Subscribe and Save - Coffee".
+Once you create your new selling plan group, you must give it a name.
+To keep it simple, we call this plan "Subscribe and Save - Coffee".

-Name - This is the name used to identify the selling plan group in the app and the checkout.
-If you click on the advanced options, you can specify a unique internal name and adjust the plan selector title:
+If you click on the advanced options, you can specify a unique internal name and adjust the plan selector title.

-Plan selector title - This is displayed when customers view your selling plan group options on the product page.
+The internal name is not visible to customers while the plan selector title will allow you to adjust the text in the selection widget.
 It defaults to "Deliver every," but you can change it to something else like "Bills Every" if it isn't a physical product.

 Note: Depending on your theme, it might look a bit different than the screenshots above.
 Each theme can style and place elements in different locations, but generally, this is how these settings will be displayed to customers.

-In this example, we'll create a monthly selling plan with a 15% discount.
+In this example, we'll create a basic ongoing monthly subscription plan with a 15% discount.

 The interval settings also control how often orders will be generated in your Shopify store.
 For example, if your selling plan bills the customer weekly, orders will be generated weekly.